jdickey/crypt_ident/README.md

 #### Successfully Changing the Password

-If all parameters are valid and the updated User is successfully persisted, the method returns an Entity for that User with its `:password_hash` attribute updated with the newly-changed Encrypted Password.
+If all parameters are valid and the updated User is successfully persisted, the method calls the **required** block with a `result` whose `result.success` matcher is yielded a `user:` parameter with the updated User as its value.
 From that point, the User is able to Sign In using the User Name and updated Clear-Text Password.

 Client code **must** take care not to try to Authenticate using the Encrypted Password in the Entity passed in to this method, as it is no longer current.
 Either retain the returned User Entity from the method, or read it again from the Repository.